Chung Dong-young: Minister of Unification (2025–)

 On 23 June 2025, South Korea President Lee Jae-Myung nominated Chung to once again be unification minister.

 On 25 September 2025, Chung said that "North and South are, in fact, two states — already two states, even in international legal terms", though he said that "acknowledging North Korea's statehood does not mean permanent division".
+On 25 March 2026, Chung referred to the North Korea–South Korea relations as hanjo gwangye (한조관계; Hanguk-Chosŏn relations) instead of the traditional term "North-South relations".
+He also referred to North Korea by its official name, the Democratic People's Republic of Korea, the first time a senior South Korean government official had used North Korea's official state name.